Why celebrate all these Jewish holidays? Haven’t those been done away with?

 - Feast of Unleavened Bread – This begins the night of Passover and extends seven days with the commandment to abstain from eating anything with leaven in it and, instead, eat unleavened bread every day as a symbolic way of consuming Yeshua’s righteousness within us in reverence for His innocent death.

-- Feast of First Fruits – This takes place three days after Passover.
+- Feast of First Fruits – This takes place on the Sunday after Passover.
 What happened on this day during Yeshua’s time?
 Yeshua rose from the dead (Matt.
 27:62 – 28:6).

 - Pentecost – This takes place 50 days after Passover.
 What happened on this day during Yeshua’s time?
 The pouring out of Yehovah’s very spirit into the disciples and all those they spoke to, marking the beginning of “The Last Days” foretold by the prophet Joel (Acts 2).